The Importance of Put Options

 Bull put spreads

 A bull put spread is a strategy undertaken by options investors who write puts on stocks to collect premium incomes, potentially then buying the stock at a heavily reduced price.
-This strategy isn’t without its risk, with the investor obligated to buy stock at the put strike price, even if the stock value continues to fall below this price (thereby guaranteeing the investor a loss).
+This strategy isn’t without its risk, with the investor obligated to buy the stock at the put strike price, even if the stock value continues to fall below this price (thereby guaranteeing the investor a loss).
 However, this strategy is used by investors to try and mitigate the risk of put writing through the parallel purchase of a put at a lower price, reducing both the net premium and the risk of a short put position.

 Bear put spreads